HomeAmericaIran-born engineer wins bail ahead of U.S. tech export trial

 "It is just a different political world," she said.

-She noted Sadeghi's wife had made clear that she wanted their family to remain in the United States, where they reside in Natick, Massachusetts, something Sadeghi would risk losing if he fled rather than contest the charges.
+She noted that Sadeghi's wife had made clear that she wanted their family to remain in the U.S., where they reside in Natick, Massachusetts, something Sadeghi would risk losing if he fled rather than contest the charges.

 She ordered him released on Friday on a secured $500,000 bond subject to strict home detention with a GPS ankle monitor.
 His lawyer did not respond to a request for comment.

-Sadeghi is slated to face trial on June 22 alone after Italian officials last year released Abedini, who had been awaiting extradition to the United States, following the detention by Iran of an Italian journalist it also released.
+Sadeghi is slated to face trial alone after Italian officials last year released Abedini, who had been awaiting extradition to the United States, following the detention by Iran of an Italian journalist it also released.

 (Reporting by Nate Raymond in Boston; Editing by Sanjeev Miglani)